60 Years of Excellence

 Andy King - footballer for Leicester City who won the League One, Championship and Premier League in 2009, 2014 and 2016 respectively, making him the first player to win the top three divisions with the same team in the Premier League era.

-Pictured: Andy King (front left) winning a trophy with Furze Platt's football team.
+Pictured: Andy King (front left with trophy) celebrating with Furze Platt's football team.

 Jessica Brown Findlay - actress, star of Downton Abbey and winner of the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series